FIRE SEASON 2021 HAS ENDED AND BACKYARD DEBRIS BURNING IS OPEN EFFECTIVE OCTOBER 1, 2021.

 Types of Permits

-This type of burning may be done in a burn barrel or pile.
+This type of burning may be done in a burn barrel or pile and at least 10′ from any structure.

 Agriculture Permit: Agriculture operations means an activity on land currently used or intended to be used primarily for the purpose of obtaining a profit in money by raising, harvesting, and selling crops or by the raising and sale of livestock or poultry, or the produce thereof.
 It does not include the construction and use of dwellings customarily provided in conjunction with the agricultural operation.

-Extended Permits 5 – 30 Day: (Land Clearing/Agricultural) Burning that will be ongoing for a longer period of time.
+Extended agricultural burning 5 – 30 Day: (Land Clearing/Agricultural) Burning that will be ongoing for a longer period of time.
 The following criteria must be met prior to burning:

-- No more than 2 or 3 piles burning at one time
+- No more than 3 piles burning at one time

 - No adding to or stirring up fires 2 hours prior to darkness